 - Is it possible for the same employee to get a reward more than once?

-- Are the employees involved in the selection process for who is eligible for rewards or is it just Management?
+- Are the employees involved in the selection process for who is eligible for rewards, or is it just the Management?

 Step 3: Identify the “Who”

-It is essential to decide on who is eligible for winning and who is going to decide the winner.
+It is essential to decide who is eligible for winning and who will determine the winner.

 - Decide how employees will be selected.
 Will it be a nomination?
-Straight data (meeting KPI’s, etc.)
+Serial data (meeting KPI’s, etc.)

 - How will a winner be chosen from the pool of employees?
 Who will hold the final decision?
 What kind of rating criteria will be involved, etc.?

-As is probably obvious by now, deciding upon the “Who” is really important so don’t skimp on the planning here.
-It will really help with the creation of a successful employee reward and recognition program.
+As it is apparent, deciding upon the “Who” is essential, so don’t skimp on the planning here.
+It will help with the creation of a successful employee reward and recognition program.

 Step 4: Identify the “What”

-Now that you’ve decided upon the “why”, “how” and “who” of your employee recognition program you need to figure out the “what”.
-What kind of award you will use to recognize employees?
+You’ve decided upon the “why,” “how,” and “who” of your employee recognition program.
+Now you need to figure out the aspects related to “what.”
+What kind of award will you use to recognize employees?